Do you need to build your marketing list, but don’t know where to start?

 All of these questions are probably making your head spin!

-But setting up a sales database from scratch is not as difficult as you may think.
+But setting up a sales and marketing database from scratch is not as difficult as you may think.

 Read on to learn:

 - Option 3: Pay per contact or one-off list purchase

 But – before we dive in to how to build your database, here’s what to consider before you start.

 What’s the goal of the sales and marketing database?

 When you’re starting from scratch, it’s important to know what your goal is.
 Your objective may affect the type of data you collect!

 - Who will be using the initial data?